martypdx/ractive-l20n/README.md

 ## editing the dictionary ##

-Because the dictionary is _just_ JSON, idea is that editor could be built for making translations. `index.html` is sample web page for editing the dictionary and seeing live changes.
+Because the dictionary is _just_ JSON, idea is that editor could be built for making translations. `index.html` is a crude sample web page for editing the dictionary and seeing live changes.

 There is an issue iterating on keypath-like